Dan Jovevski, Freya Gan, Blaize Pengilly, Natasha

 Freya Gan 25:13

 Yeah, it's funny.
 I do notice people do ask the initial question.
-And maybe I'll say, I just have a neighbor who works at Woolies.
+And maybe I'll say, I just have a neighbour who works at Woolies.
 And you know, you can't, I just can't believe how much they're throwing out.
 So you know, I thought I'd bring it into work.
 And that's, that's all a kid asked.
 They're happy to eat it, even though they know it's waste.
 So

 Blaize Pengilly 25:33